-- Dropbox: Davidson provides you an account with unlimited storage at no extra charge.
+- Google Drive: Davidson provides you an account with unlimited storage at no extra charge.
 Your account allows you to share and collaborate with professors, classmates, and friends.

 - GSuite: You get an account with unlimited storage for sharing and collaborating with friends, professors, and classmates.

 - Update Windows: On your Windows computer, visit the Microsoft Download Center and install all critical updates.